The Groundhogs: Success with Liberty Records, 1968–1974

-Split peaked at number 5 and spent 27 weeks in the UK Albums Chart and achieved gold record status.
-The first side of the album was a four part suite inspired by McPhee having "a mental aberration... a panic attack that lasted a few months".
+Split peaked at number 5 and spent 27 weeks on the UK Albums Chart and achieved gold record status.
+The first side of the album was a four part suite inspired by McPhee having "a mental aberration ... a panic attack that lasted a few months".
 They supported the Rolling Stones on their The Rolling Stones UK Tour 1971 in March at the request of Mick Jagger and their performance at Leeds University was recorded and later released in 1984 as part of the Hoggin' the Stage double album and subsequently re-released as Live at Leeds in 1998.
 The single "Cherry Red" released from the album was featured on BBC Television's Top of the Pops programme on 15 April, and the group performed studio sessions for BBC Radio 1's Mike Raven's R&B show on 17 February, John Peel programme on 29 April, and Mike Harding show on 29 March and 26 July.

 Who Will Save the World?
-The Mighty Groundhogs was promoted in 1972 with BBC Radio In Concert broadcast on 24 February, and session on 29 February at Maida Vale 4 for John Peel.
+The Mighty Groundhogs was promoted in 1972 with BBC Radio In Concert broadcast on 24 February, and a session on 29 February at Maida Vale 4 for John Peel.

 Pustelnik left during 1972 and Clive Brooks from the band Egg joined on drums for Hogwash, released in November.
 The group made their first tour of North America, but a horse riding accident suffered by McPhee ended their visit early.
 They made another appearance on the In Concert programme from Paris Theatre on 7 December.